morispi/HG-CoLoR/README.md

       --bestn:          Top alignments to be reported by BLASR (default: 30).
                         This parameter should be raised accordingly to the short reads coverage.
                         Its default value is adapted for a 50x coverage of short reads.
       --kmcmem:         Maximum amount of RAM for KMC, in GB (default: 12)
       --nproc:          Number of processes to run in parallel (default: number of cores).
       --help:           Print a help message.

-### Short reads coverage
+### Short reads coverage and accuracy

-It is recommended to run HG-CoLoR with a 50x coverage of short reads.
-Results quality tends to highly drop with a higher coverage.
+HG-CoLoR default parameters are adapted for a 50x coverage set of short reads with a 1% error rate.
+Please modify the parameters, in particular the --solid and --bestn ones, as indicated above if using a set of short reads with a much higher coverage and/or a highly different error rate.

 Notes
 --------------